2012 Women's World Twenty20

-The 2012 ICC Women's World Twenty20 was the third ICC Women's World Twenty20 competition, held in Sri Lanka from 26 September to 7 October 2012.
+The 2012 Women's World Twenty20 was the third Women's T20 World Cup competition, held in Sri Lanka from 26 September to 7 October 2012.
 The group stage matches were played at the Galle International Stadium in Galle and semi-finals and final were played at R. Premadasa Stadium in Colombo.
-The competition was held simultaneously with the equivalent men's tournament, the 2012 ICC World Twenty20.
+The competition was held simultaneously with the equivalent men's tournament, the 2012 World Twenty20.

 The eventual victors were the 2010 champions Australia, who beat pre-tournament favourites England by four runs in the final, a match which came down to the final ball.
 England captain Charlotte Edwards blamed this defeat on a "lack of discipline" in her side, whilst Test Match Special analyst Ebony Rainford-Brent cited underachieving bowlers and England's inability to rotate the strike.

 With a total of 172 runs at an average of 43.00, Edwards was named Player of the Tournament.

 Format

 Following warm-up matches, the eight teams were divided into two groups where matches were played in a round-robin format.
 The two best placed teams from each group progressed to the two-round knock-out stage, whilst the eliminated teams played each other for qualification for the 2014 tournament.